-- Doors shall be openable with not more than one releasing operation - Exceptions: - egress doors from individual living units and guest rooms of residential occupancies may require two releasing operations, as long as no key is required for egress and both mechanisms are less than 48 inches (1219 mm) AFF (existing security devices complying with this exception may have three releasing operations - devices that are not automatic latching may be located up to 60 inches (1524 mm) AFF) - two releasing operations permitted for existing hardware when door serves an occupant load of three or less, as long as simultaneous retraction is not required - Where a pair of doors is required in a means of egress, each leaf shall have its own releasing device, and each device must operate independently (can't require one device to be released before the other), except where automatic flush bolts are used.
-The door leaf with the flush bolts shall have no doorknob or surfacemounted hardware - unlatching any leaf shall not require more than one operation - No additional locking device (padlock, hasp, chain, deadbolt, etc.) shall be installed on a door which is required to have panic hardware
+Where a pair of doors is required in a means of egress, each leaf shall have its own releasing device, and each device must operate independently (can't require one device to be released before the other), except where automatic flush bolts are used.
+The door leaf with the flush bolts shall have no doorknob or surface mounted hardware-unlatching any leaf shall not require more than one operation

-Delayed egress locks (7.2.1.6.1)
+Delayed egress electrical locking systems (7.2.1.6.1)

-- Approved, listed and delayed egress locks are permitted on doors serving low and ordinary hazard contents in buildings protected throughout by an approved, supervised automatic fire detection system or sprinkler system, where permitted by chapters 12-42, provided that: - Doors unlock upon actuation of the sprinkler system, any heat detector or up to two smoke detectors - Doors unlock upon loss of power controlling the lock mechanism - An irreversible process (such as pushing the door or touchpad) releases the lock within 15 seconds (AHJ (Authority Having Jurisdiction) can approve a delay of up to 30 seconds) upon application of force to the release device (15 lbs (67 N) for not more than three seconds) - Initiation of the release process activates an audible signal in the vicinity of the door - After release, re-locking shall be by manual means only - Signage on egress side of door (PUSH [PULL] UNTIL ALARM SOUNDS.
-DOOR CAN BE OPENED IN 15 [30] SECONDS.) - New installations must have emergency lighting on the egress side.
+- Approved, listed and delayed egress locks are permitted on doors serving low and ordinary hazard contents in buildings protected throughout by an approved, supervised automatic fire detection system or sprinkler system, where permitted by chapters 12-42, provided that: - doors unlock upon actuation of the sprinkler system, any heat detector or up to two smoke detectors - doors unlock upon loss of power controlling the lock mechanism - an irreversible process (such as pushing the door or touchpad) releases the lock within 15 seconds (AHJ can approve a delay of up to 30 seconds) upon application of force to the release device (15 lbs (67 N) for not more than three seconds) - initiation of the release process activates an audible signal in the vicinity of the door - after release, re-locking shall be by manual means only - signage on egress side of door (PUSH [PULL] UNTIL ALARM SOUNDS.
+DOOR CAN BE OPENED IN 15 [30] SECONDS.) - new installations must have emergency lighting on the egress side and must be listed to UL 294.

-Access controlled egress doors (7.2.1.6.2)
+Sensor-release of electrical locking systems (prior to the 2018 edition, this section was called Access controlled egress doors) (7.2.1.6.2)

-- Where permitted in the occupancy chapters, doors in the means of egress may have an approved entrance and egress access control system, provided that: - A sensor on the egress side unlocks the door upon detection of an occupant approaching the door - Loss of power to the sensor unlocks the door - Loss of power to the lock unlocks the door - Manual release device (push button) adjacent to the door unlocks the door - must have signage (PUSH TO EXIT), and must result in direct interruption of power to the lock, and door remains unlocked for at least 30 seconds - If the building has a fire protection system, actuation of the fire protection system automatically unlocks the door and the door remains unlocked until the fire protection system is manually reset - New installations must have emergency lighting on the egress side
+- Where permitted in the occupancy chapters, doors in the means of egress may have electrified hardware released by a sensor, provided that: - a sensor on the egress side unlocks the door upon detection of an occupant approaching the door - loss of power to the sensor unlocks the door - loss of power to the lock unlocks the door - manual release device (push button) adjacent to the door unlocks the door - must have signage (PUSH TO EXIT), and must result in direct interruption of power to the lock, and door remains unlocked for at least 30 seconds - if the building has a fire protection system, actuation of the fire protection system automatically unlocks the door and the door remains unlocked until the fire protection system is manually reset - new installations must have emergency lighting on the egress side and must be listed to UL 294